-In addition to the uses and disclosures described above, Riggs may disclose personally identifiable information to governmental authorities and to other third parties when compelled to do so by governmental authorities, or as otherwise required or permitted by law, including but not limited to in response to court orders and subpoenas.
+In addition to the uses and disclosures described above, we may disclose personally identifiable information to governmental authorities and to other third parties when compelled to do so by governmental authorities, or as otherwise required or permitted by law, including, for example, in response to court orders and subpoenas.

 IV.
 Security of Your Information

-Austen Riggs takes reasonable steps to safeguard personally identifiable information as you transmit it to our site and to protect such information from loss, misuse, and unauthorized access, or disclosure.
-You should keep in mind, however, that no Internet transmission is ever completely secure or error-free.
-In particular, e-mail sent to or from this site may not be secure.
+We take reasonable steps to safeguard personally identifiable information as you transmit it to our site and to protect such information from loss, misuse, and unauthorized access or disclosure.
+You should keep in mind, however, that no internet transmission is ever completely secure or error-free.
+In particular, email sent to or from this site may not be secure.